dwavesystems/dwave-ocean-sdk/docs/concepts/index_concepts.rst

         *   :ref:`ocean_sapi_access_basic`.
         *   :ref:`ocean_sapi_access_advanced`

+    SAT
+    Satisfiability
+    Boolean satisfiability problem
+        A problem of whether a formula's variables can be consistently replaced by the values TRUE or FALSE to make the formula evaluate to TRUE.
+See also :term:`CSP`.

+        Learn more: `satisfiability (SAT) <https://en.wikipedia.org/wiki/Boolean_satisfiability_problem>`_

     Solver
         A resource that runs a problem.
 Some solvers interface to the :term:`QPU`; others leverage CPU and GPU resources.